 - DO NOT try to capture or kill the snake for identification.
-In California, the antivenom available covers all rattlesnakes.
+In California, the available antivenom covers all types of rattlesnakes.

 - Antivenom is the only treatment that works.
-Even if your pet has received the rattlesnake vaccine, they must have emergency treatment!
+Even if your pet has received the rattlesnake vaccine, it must have emergency treatment!

 - DO NOT attempt to drive yourself – there is a high risk of passing out due to a drop in blood pressure!

-- Remove any jewelry near the bitten area; as the swelling begins, these items become a restriction device that can lead to the loss of a finger or perhaps, your hand.
+- Remove any jewelry near the bitten area; as the swelling begins, these items become a restriction device that can lead to losing a finger or, perhaps, your hand.

 - Remain still while waiting for an ambulance.
-If your dog has been bitten, and you can carry your pet to your car, that is best.
+If your dog has been bitten, it’s best to carry it to your car.

 - Benadryl will help reduce inflammation and help reduce the risk of an allergic reaction (recommended dosage for dogs is 1mg/lb. – consult with your veterinarian)

-I am often asked if the rattlesnake vaccine that is offered for horses and dogs will help.
-The simple fact is that if it helps, it is very minimal, and probably not at all after thirty days.
-The vaccine is made only with Western Diamondback venom which has a very different venom profile than most of the other species especially the Southern Pacific Rattlesnake).
+I am often asked if the rattlesnake vaccine offered for horses and dogs will help.
+The simple fact is that if it helps, it is very minimal and probably not at all after thirty days.
+The vaccine is made only with Western Diamondback venom, which has a very different venom profile than most other species, especially the Southern Pacific Rattlesnake.
 You STILL have to get emergency treatment for your pet.
-Simply, if vaccines would work the way we wished for snake bites, there would be no need for antivenom.
-The best method for preventing disaster is to have your dog trained to avoid the snakes in the first place.
-Not only are they very quick to learn this behavior, they also become your personal early warning system!
+If vaccines for snake bites worked the way we wished, there would be no need for antivenom.
+The best method for preventing disaster is to have your dog trained to avoid snakes in the first place.
+Not only are they very quick to learn this behavior, but they also become your early warning system!

 Schedule your Rattlesnake Training at Animalia Herpetofauna.